There are a number of ways that gay, lesbian, bisexual, transgendered, or questioning students can get support:

 Individual therapy through University Counseling

-There are four University Counselors who all work with GLBTQ students, Dr. Christy Barongan, Ms. Beth Curry, Dr. Kirk Luder, and Dr. Jennifer Sayre.
+There are three University Counselors who all work with GLBTQ students: Dr. Christy Barongan, Ms. Beth Curry, and Dr. Kirk Luder.
 Dr. Luder and Ms. Curry both have special areas of interest and expertise in helping GLBTQ students.
 You can schedule an appointment with any counselor by calling University Counseling at x8590.
 If you are not comfortable telling the receptionist the reason for seeking counseling, it’s fine to let her know that you’ll discuss the reason with your counselor at your appointment.

 Gay Peer Counseling

 There is a program called GLBQ Confidential that is aimed at providing special peer support for gay/bi/questioning students who may not feel comfortable talking with straight peers about their sexuality.
 There are several gay peer counselors who are all available by cell phone or email at any time, and you can call any one of them.
 Look for their faces and phone numbers on the GLBQ Confidential posters you’ll see many places around campus, including Elrod Commons.
 The larger Peer Counseling Program is also a resource, as all University Peer Counselors have special training in helping GLBQ peers, so if you know any of the PCs personally and feel comfortable with them, you can call them as well.
 Look for faces and phone numbers on the Peer Counseling posters everywhere on campus.
 All contacts are strictly confidential.